mforner13/mforner13/README.md

 - ⚡ Fun fact: ...
 -->

-I am a self-taught software engineer with experience in service design and architecture and a passion for community-building and mentoring.
+I am a self-taught software engineer with experience in service design and architecture and a passion for mentoring and solving interesting problems.

+- 🔭 I’m currently working on building the [UK Export Academy]([url](https://github.com/uktrade/great-cms/tree/develop/export_academy)) on www.great.gov.uk
+- 🌱 I’m currently learning more about AWS (see [my Amplify project]([url](https://github.com/mforner13/amplify-app)))
+- - 😄 Pronouns: She/her